Lara Dashti

 Lara Dashti (لارا دشتي; born 24 January 2004 in Kuwait City) is a Kuwaiti swimmer.

 In the 2020 Summer Olympics, Dashti was one of Kuwait's flagbearers along with shooter Talal Al-Rashidi, and was the first woman to carry Kuwait's flag at any Olympics.
 Dashti took part in the women's 50m freestyle.

+Dashti competed in the 100m breaststroke at the 2024 Summer Olympics but came last in her heat.

+Dashti studied at Wellesley College in Wellesley, Massachusetts, where she competed for the Wellesley Blue team.